mitsuhiko/lucumr/2015/4/13/bitcoin-and-cryptocurrencies.rst

 <https://mygeorge.at/>`_ is beautifully designed and just fun to use.

 Sure, not all banks are the same, but I have never been so happy to send people money.
-It's fun, and it's magical when I compare that to a few years ago.
+It's fun, and it's magical and when compared to a few years ago it's just very impressive to see how times change.
 It also shows you how ridiculously fast the credit card network is.
 I bought a ticket via my Mastercard for the train to the airport once, but the machine was out of paper after charging my card.
 It managed to print the receipt but not the ticket.
 Before the machine even managed to start printing the first thing I already received a text that my card was charged.
 Before the error occurred on the device, I got a refund confirmation on my phone.
 The whole operation took less than 5 seconds but the Mastercard network already processed two transactions and did that through systems interconnected to my bank.
 Say what you want, but banks modernize.

 Not that most non technical people care about this stuff anyways.
 But they care about being able to pay conveniently and to send money around